Georges034302/acc-cloud-wil-demo/week1/lab_1_a_windows-vm-portal.md

 - Configured VM size, region, and login credentials
 - Connected via RDP
 - Explored OS and temporary disks
-- Install IIS Web Server and tested it
+- Installed IIS Web Server and tested it
 - Observed how costs behave when VM is stopped